aimagelab/human-pose-annotation-tool/README.md

 # Human Pose Annotation Tool

 We aim to create a simple yet effective tool for create and modify annotation for Body Pose Estimation over depth images.
-The vast majority of available datasets are not precisely noted, usualy annotations are obtained using the [Kinect SDK] (https://www.microsoft.com/en-us/research/project/human-pose-estimation-for-kinect/).
+The vast majority of available datasets are not precisely noted, usualy annotations are obtained using the [Kinect SDK] (https://www.microsoft.com/en-us/research/project/human-pose-estimation-for-kinect/ "Microsoft Page").

 ## Getting Started